 This report was researched and written by Heidi Beirich, Evelyn Schlatter and Robert Steinback, and edited by Mark Potok.
+The profile of Bryan Fischer - "The Propagandist" - was written for the Southern Poverty Law Center by Idaho-based journalists Jody May-Chang and Jill Kuraitis.

-It was designed by Russell Estes.
+The report was designed by Russell Estes.

-MEDIA AND GENERAL INQUIRIES Mark Potok or Heidi Beirich Southern Poverty Law Center www.splcenter.org
+MEDIA AND GENERAL INQUIRIES Mark Potok or Heidi Beirich

-400 Washington Ave., Montgomery, Ala.
-(334) 956-8200
+Southern Poverty Law Center 400 Washington Ave., Montgomery, Ala.
+(334) 956-8200 www.splcenter.org

 The SPLC is supported entirely by private donations.
-No government funds are involved. $\hfill {\ensuremath{ \mathbb S}}$ Southern Poverty Law Center.
+No government funds are involved. © Southern Poverty Law Center.
 All rights reserved